zkorum/.github/profile/README.md

 _Privency.org_ will be a social network based on _Privency.tech_ - the auth toolbox.
 It is aimed to provide a safe place to discuss everything - an e-agora enabling e-democracy to emerge.

-It will be the very fist social network of its kind, featuring:
+It will be the very first social network of its kind, featuring:
 - zkKYC all users: preserving users anonymity while verifying their credentials
 - restricted discussions groups per nationality, profession, age, club membership...etc
 - reliable and trustless e-voting and polling system